hashicorp/terraform-provider-azuread/docs/resources/directory_role_member.md

 The following arguments are supported:

 * `directory_role_object_id` - (Required) The Object ID of the Azure AD Directory Role you want to add the Member to.
 Changing this forces a new resource to be created.
-* `member_object_id` - (Required) The Object ID of the Azure AD Object you want to add as a Member to the Group.
+* `member_object_id` - (Required) The Object ID of the Azure AD Object you want to add as a Member to the Directory Role.
 Supported Object types are Users or Groups.
 Changing this forces a new resource to be created.

 -> **NOTE:** The Member object has to be present in your Azure Active Directory, either as a Member or a Guest.